Save the Date for the 5th annual Fairbanks Fungi Festival:

 We need help with setting up, children crafts, sorting mushrooms, and helping experts tag fungi for the UAF collection.

-Volunteer with this form
+Volunteer form coming soon.

 Volunteers can help in the field, as well at the display table.
 Join Christin Swearingen to collect mushrooms and lichen, sort collected mushrooms by shape (gilled, boletes, polypores, toothed fungi, clubs & corals, puffballs, cup fungi, other) and line display trays with moss.